elwin/advnet/README.md

 ### Elwin Stephan

 A master in git, lost a day's work in code by showing off.
-Also mainly wrote controller code, contributed the idea for storing the path segments in the header and the idea to statically compute a number of best paths per (source, destination) pair.
+Also wrote some controller code, contributed the idea for storing the path segments in the header and the idea to statically compute a number of best paths per (source, destination) pair.